The Painted-Leaf begonia, aka Rex begonia, with their large, colorful leaves, help make them perfect indoor plants for the window garden.

 Root rot is often caused by too much water – overwatering.
-Trim rotted parts away and reduce watering.
+Trim rotted parts away and reduce water frequency.

-Stunted growth typically occurs due to a lack of nutrient in the soil.
+Stunted growth typically occurs due to a lack of nutrients in the soil.

-The begonia plant craves a nutrient-rich potting mix like a peat moss based African violet mix.
+The begonia plant craves a nutrient-rich potting like a peat moss-based African violet mix.

 Use liquid plant food once per week and then transplant the plant in the spring.

 Powdery mildew appears as white deposits on the stems and leaves.

 Slightly reduce watering and move the plant to a brighter location after trimming away the infected areas.